hmr/ubuntu-ca-update/README.md

-# Fix curl or wget SSL certificate problem
+# Fix SSL certificate problem of curl/wget on Debian/Ubuntu

 If you encounter errors below: